 So, you have been named as a beneficiary in a loved one’s Will who has recently died, or you are entitled to receive a share of the estate pursuant to the rules of intestacy.
-What happens now?
-How long will it take and what are your rights?
+What is the process of applying for probate and how long will it take?

 If the deceased person owned land in New South Wales (which was not held as joint tenants with another person) or owned assets in their sole name over a certain value, a grant of Probate or Letters of Administration (where there was no Will) will need to be obtained from the Supreme Court of NSW.
 The application is made by either the Executor(s) named in the Will or the deceased’s closest living relative (e.g. spouse, children).
 In accordance with the Supreme Court Rules 1970 (NSW), an application for Probate is to be filed within 6 months of the date of death.
 Otherwise, the reason for the delay needs to be explained to the Court.